Local Plan for Derby (LPD)

 We are producing a new Local Plan for Derby

-The Local Plan sets out our planning policies for the city, which are used to shape new developments and guide decisions on where, how much, and what kind of development will be delivered over the next 15 years, up to around 2040.
+The Local Plan sets out our planning policies for the city, which are used to shape new developments and guide

 More information about the Local Plan, including the challenges it will need to address and the timetable for production is set out in the document called ‘About the Local Plan’.

-What have we done so far?
+What have we done so far to inform the Draft Plan?

-Since beginning work on the new Plan, we have been gathering the evidence we need to identify the issues it should address and how we can do this.
+Since beginning work on developing the new Plan, we have been gathering the evidence we need to identify the issues it should address and how we can do this.
 This includes identifying the type of housing that is needed in the city, how much and what type of land we need for employment uses to help build the economy and capturing information on what type of natural assets we have in the city and how the Local Plan can protect and increase our natural resources.

 We have also been looking at the land and buildings that have been submitted to us through the Call for Sites(External link).
 The Call for Sites, is an ongoing process, where people can promote land and buildings they would like to be included in the next Local Plan.

-Other useful links are provided on the right of this page, including a recent Position Paper (October 2024) that explains Derby's limited capacity to provide new housing within the city boundary.
+Other useful links are provided on the right of this page, including a Position Paper (October 2024) that explains Derby's limited capacity to provide new housing within the city boundary.

 Thank you to everyone who took the time to complete our Local Plan Priorities survey.
 With over 550 people sending us their thoughts we certainly had a lot of diverse views to read.